NicolasWent/Impostor-Craft-Tutorial/FeatureList.md

         - Active sabotage list (if any are present)
         - Sabotage list (only for Impostors):
             - The sabotage display name with the cooldown of it
+    - When a sabotage occur, a title with the display name of the sabotage is displayed
 - Inside of taks:
     - Joined by right clicking on a sign in game or using the test command
     - A new "zone" is pasted for the player